 Sometimes there is just no way around traveling by car.
 Check out our helpful guide roads and highways around Orlando to assist navigating the Orlando highway system.
 If traveling around your new apartment by car is a must you can help the environment and save some money by carpooling.
 Orlando operates a carpool matching service called reThink.

 Taking the bus from your Orlando apartment.

 The Orlando area is served by LYNX .
-This service provides transit across a five-county area (Lake, Orange, Osceola, Seminole, and Volusia).
+Whether you choose an apartment in East Orlando or West Orlando, it is likely that there will be a bus stop nearby.
 LYNX passes can be purchased for one-way trips, single-day, seven-day and 30-days.
 Discounts are available for riders age 18 and younger, riders 65 and older and persons with disabilities.
 LYNX provides several options for riders:

 - Fixed-Route.
-65 separate routes (called Links) serve Orange, Osceola, and Seminole County apartments.
+65 separate routes (called Links) serve Orange County, Osceola, and Seminole County apartments.
 Rides are on comfy buses equipped with bike racks.